modeset/-deprecated-bitbot-node/README.md

 ## Roadmap (wishlist in rough priority order)
 * Swap in scoped-http-client for shred
+* Swap in Weather Underground for the (now-deprecated) Google Weather API
+* Pull Github status updates from https://twitter.com/githubstatus
 * Play integration
 * Automatically check its status and restart itself if needed
 * Automatically join new rooms